-1. Valuation of inventory work in progress
+Valuation of inventory work in progress

-The Company has significant balance in inventory work in progress.
-The valuation of inventory work in progress are complex as it includes inputs for overheads from various process, each overhead is allocated to inventory work in progress based on different basis for allocation.
+progress.
+The valuation of inventory work in progress are substantive procedures which included the following: complex as it includes inputs for overheads from various . process, each overhead is allocated to inventory work in progress based on different basis for allocation.
 Inventory work in progress are valued at lower of cost or net realisable value, and is dependent on establishing appropriate valuation processes.
 Management uses Information Technology System (Oracle) for calculating and apportioning the overheads cost in inventory work in progress.